alaamjadi/Crowd4SDG_Visualizer-Annotator/README.md

 #### Running the application

-Running the application on Heroku Cloud: [Click here](https://social-distancing-project.herokuapp.com/)
+Running the application on Render Cloud: [Click here](https://crowd4sdg-visualizer-annotator.onrender.com/)

 Running the application locally: